libgdx/libgdx.github.io/_pages/roadmap.md

   caption: "Photo credit: [**Slidebean**](https://unsplash.com/photos/iW9oP7Ljkbg)"

 excerpt: "Here you can learn more about our plans for the future of libGDX and get an idea of when you can expect new features."
-published: true
+published: false
 ---

 <!--
-Avaialble status values:
+Available status values:

 {% include status.html is='planned' %}
 {% include status.html is='drafting' %}